 All about the Gili islands

 The Gili islands are stunning and a great place to end your Lombok adventures.
-Gili Trawangan is the biggest Gili island and is packed with beaches, is great for snorkeling and admiring the vibrant marine life, and is the best place for partying.
+Gili Trawangan is the biggest Gili island and is packed with beaches, it is great for snorkeling and admiring the vibrant marine life and is the best place for partying.
 Gili Air is the second-largest and a great place for relaxing and snorkeling amongst the coral.
+While Gili Meno is the smallest and most relaxing.

 When to visit Lombok